vincemic/wopr-ai-chatbot/GITHUB_PAGES.md

 3. Configures and uploads to GitHub Pages
 4. Deploys the built application

-The frontend runs independently with built-in fallback messages, so no backend is required for the GitHub Pages deployment.

 ## Notes

-- The deployed version uses client-side fallback messages since no backend is available on GitHub Pages
+- **Frontend-Only**: No backend server required - the app runs entirely in the browser
+- **OpenAI Integration**: Users provide their own OpenAI API keys for full functionality
+- **Fallback System**: Includes helpful guidance when no API key is configured
-- All WOPR interactions work including the connection prompt, dial-up sounds, and CRT interface
+- **Complete WOPR Experience**: All features work including connection prompt, dial-up sounds, and CRT interface
-- The app is fully functional as a standalone demonstration
+- **Production Ready**: Fully functional as a standalone demonstration